ea-shan/ea-core/plugins/display-a-meta-field-as-block/readme.txt

 = Does it support all types of Meta Box fields? =

 It supports all basic field types and some complex field types such as Image, Video, Choice fields, Taxonomy, User, Post, in basic format.
 For other complex field types, you can use the built-in hook to display your fields with custom markup.
-[MFB PRO](https://metafieldblock.com/pro?utm_source=wp.org&utm_campaign=readme&utm_medium=link&utm_content=MFB%20Pro) allows you displaying the Group field as a container block, Cloneable Group field as a repeater block with v-stack, grid, or carousel layout, Post field as a Query Loop, Image list fields as a gallery with grid or masonry layouts, or as a carousel of images.
+[MFB PRO](https://metafieldblock.com/pro?utm_source=wp.org&utm_campaign=readme&utm_medium=link&utm_content=MFB%20Pro) allows you displaying the Group field as a container block, Cloneable Group field as a repeater block with group, row, stack, grid, or carousel layout, Post field as a Query Loop, Image list fields as a gallery with grid or masonry layouts, or as a carousel of images.

 = What are the prefix and suffix for? =